Mid West - Goldfields Hub

 Emma K Jones

-For her, the best thing about living and working rural is having a strong sense of connection to place and community, and a very supportive network who understand her strengths and limitations.
-Emma enjoys volunteering through the Apex Club of Geraldton and advancing the Midwest GP Network and Midwest Health Professionals Network.
+Emma is a General Practitioner with a special interest in "everything" and has completed FARGP with advanced skills training in emergency medicine.
+She believes the best thing about living and working rural is having a strong sense of connection to place and community, and a very supportive network who understand her strengths and limitations.
+Emma enjoys volunteering through the Apex Club of Geraldton and supporting the Midwest GP Network and Midwest Health Professionals Network.

 What I love about the RCSWA